Proto:Final Fantasy II

 This page details one or more prototype versions of Final Fantasy II.

-The text drawing routine was updated to support single-line linebreaks, ala the first Final Fantasy's localization, however this is only utilized to draw the black backgrounds behind the character portraits in the menu.
+The text drawing routine was updated to support single-line linebreaks, ala the first game's localization, but here this is only utilized to draw the black backgrounds behind the character portraits in the menu.
 Additionally, the speed of text scrolling for dialogs spanning more than one window is significantly slower in this prototype than the Japanese version.

 The Star of David was replaced with a triangle.
 On the upside, some color was added.